 Unless properly documented and the correct information and evidence presented, innocent injured parties may receive little to no compensation for their injuries.

-Charles J. Argento has been providing legal counsel to Houston area residents affected by product defects for many years and has helped those clients achieve positive outcomes.
+Charles J. Argento & Associates has been providing legal counsel to Houston area residents affected by product defects for many years and has helped those clients achieve positive outcomes.